safl/scipy_proceedings_2012/papers/simon_lund/simon_lund.rst

 Interface
 ~~~~~~~~~

-The Vector Engine and the Vector Engine Manager exposes simple API that consists of the following functions: initialization, finalization, registration of a user-defined operation and execution of a list of bytecodes.
+The Vector Engine and the Vector Engine Manager exposes a simple API that consists of the following functions: initialization, finalization, registration of a user-defined operation and execution of a list of bytecodes.
 Furthermore, the Vector Engine Manager exposes a function to define new arrays.

 Bridge
 ~~~~~~